Ari1029/CS348Project/README.md

 2. In the client directory, run "npm install"
 3. Visit http://localhost:3000 in your web browser.

+**OR** just visit https://f1-sql.onrender.com/.
+(Note that it may take 50 seconds to spin up the backend if it hasn't been pinged recently).

 ## Features
-There are current three pages in the web client: "Home",  "Rankings", "Drivers", and "Constructors" where you can find all six features using SQL queries, now working dynamically with the database for Milestone 2.
+There are current four pages in the web client: "Home",  "Rankings", "Drivers", and "Constructors" where you can find all six features + fancy features using SQL queries, now working dynamically with the database.

 #### Home screen:
 ![image](https://github.com/user-attachments/assets/d5b9e7e1-103c-48ea-8c0f-a336606a3736)